bondagit/aes67-linux-daemon/DEVICES.md

 * make sure [AES67 daemon basic setup](#daemon_setup) is done
 * open the Hasseb WebUI and do the following:
   * deselect the "PTP slave only" checkbox to enable PTP master on Hasseb device
   * wait for the daemon source to show up in the "Stream name" drop down list and select it.
-Please note that mDNS support must be enabled on the daemon
+In this case mDNS support must be enabled on the daemon
   * press the Submit button
 * go to the daemon WebUI, click on the PTP tab and wait for the "PTP Status" to report "locked"
 * open a shell on the Linux host and start the playback on the RAVENNA ALSA device.
 For example to playback a test sound use: